 The benefits of ETDs are equally powerful for buyers.
 By removing lien search/releases, ETDs increase the range of suppliers eligible for supply chain finance to mitigate any negative impact of extending payment terms.
 This results in higher success rates for terms extensions, helping buyers reap maximum cash flow gain.
 It also expedites the supplier onboarding process so buyers can realize cash flow gains much faster.

 Combined, the advantages of ETDs for both buyers and suppliers accomplish a larger, objective: improving supply chain health and resiliency.
-Giving companies a debt-free way to improve cash flow is critically important – especially now that the global pandemic has disrupted supply chains and slowed payment cycles.
+Giving companies a debt-free way to improve cash flow is critically important – especially during periods of extended disruption when payment cycles are slowed.

 If you’re interested in expanding your current supply chain finance program or exploring your options with ETDs, complete this short form and a Working Capital Specialist will contact you.